 Explanation: See 12a.
+No significant impacts will occur. d) A substantial temporary or periodic increase $\bowtie$ in ambient noise levels in the project vicinity above levels existing without the project?
+(Source: 2007 Acoustical Site Assessment - ISE/ Arboreta Specific Plan DEIR) Explanation: See 12a.
 Potentially significant impacts could occur as a result of temporary construction activity.
-Recommended mitigation measures will reduce impacts below a level of significance and include the following:

-Noise impacts from construction can be mitigated through the implementation of a construction phasing plan, limitations on the hours of construction, restrictions on the placement of on-site equipment away from existing residences, notification of residents concerning construction scheduling, and the implementation of a noise complaint/ response tracking program as identified in Section 12a.
-The proposed annexation of the additional +/- 39 acres does not include any construction activity therefore no periodic increase in a therefore no periodic increase in ambient noise levels is s anticipa ted. e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
-(Source: Community Plan 2025) Explanation: No airports are located within twincluding the area to be annexed.
-No impact within twincluding the area to be annexed. anning are a . f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+Recommended mitigation measures will reduce impacts below a level of significance and include the following: Noise impacts from construction can be mitigated through the implementation of a construction phasing plan, limitations on the hours of construction, restrictions on the placement of on-site equipment away from existing residences, notification of residents concerning construction scheduling, and the implementation of a noise complaint/ response tracking program as identified in Section 12a. $\square$ e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+(Source: Community Plan 2025) Explanation: No airports are located within two miles of the planning area.
+No impact will occur.
+M For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
 (Source: Community Plan 2025) Explanation: See 12e.
 No impact will occur.
-1 POPULATION AND HOUSING Would the project: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Potentially POPULATION AND Significant

+HOUSING Would the project: